-DAMASCUS, Syria — The Latest on developments in Syria (all times local):
+BEIRUT — The latest on developments in Syria’s civil war (all times local):

 Syrian TV says government forces have reached troops trapped for more than a week by rebels surrounding a military base outside Damascus.

 The state-affiliated al-Ikhbariya TV station says the Syrian army broke through rebel lines Sunday to reach soldiers trapped at the Murakabat vehicle base near Harasta, in the eastern Ghouta suburbs of Damascus.

 The Britain-based Syrian Observatory for Human Rights monitoring group also reported the breakthrough.

 Rebels surrounded the base eight days ago, trapping an unknown number of soldiers inside.
 Rebels say they have taken numerous soldiers hostage.
 According to the Observatory, 159 rebels and government soldier have been killed in fighting over the base since Dec.
 29.

 Syrian activists and a war monitoring group say that at least 18 people have been killed in a car bomb blast in the country’s largest rebel-held city of Idlib.

 The Britain-based Syrian Observatory for Human Rights says a car bomb was detonated on Sunday evening in Idlib, the capital of a province with the same name.